poorna-03/YouTube-Channel-Insights/README.md

 ## ⚙️ How to Run This App Locally

 ### 1. Generate code using AI
-1.Enter the correct and define the user needs in the prompt (or you can describe your problem statement and ask ai to grnerate  prompt to get a streamlit code) 2.Then copy the code and paste in in your notepad or you can also use vs code(if you're using notepad python installation is necessary make sure you have python)
+- 1.Enter the correct and define the user needs in the prompt (or you can describe your problem statement and ask ai to grnerate  prompt to get a streamlit code).
+- 2.Then copy the code and paste in in your notepad or you can also use vs code(if you're using notepad python installation is necessary make sure you have python).
+- 3.Now you need to replace your API key on the code with your actual YouTube Data API v3 key.
-3.Then save the file with .py extension
+- 4.Then save the file with .py extension.

 ### 2. Install Requirements